What is a blue moon and how often does it occur?

 Traditional definition of a blue moon

 Which of the 13 full moons is the blue moon is up for debate.
 Traditionally the definition of a blue moon is the third full Moon in an astronomical season containing four full moons.
 This is the most complicated definition for people using the standard calendar, as the astronomical seasons begin and end at the equinoxes and solstices (e.g. the winter season begins at the winter solstice and ends at the spring equinox, the spring season begins at the spring equinox and ends at the summer solstice and so on).
-Due to the way the full Moons, equinoxes and solstices fall in 2019, there are no astronomical seasons that contain four full moons and so there are no blue moons.

 The second (mistaken) definition of a blue moon